 - My research into your company has left me impressed.
 For example, I saw that you have won several awards for the best new product in your industry and you are rated 4.2 on Glassdoor.
 Impressive as that is, your company must be facing challenges.
 What are the main obstacles that you are facing and what’s the plan for overcoming them?

-You can read more on preparing for an interview in How to Prepare for a Sales Interview.
+You can read more on preparing for an interview in How to Prepare for a Sales Interview and 26 Sales Interview Questions.

 Proof of Concept.